publiish/docs/docs/intro.md

 To effectively address the challenge of private off-chain storage, Private IPFS is essential.
 While it may seem contradictory given IPFS's nature as a public peer-to-peer network, that’s not entirely the case.

+Kademlia is a robust DHT that efficiently locates nodes and stores (key, value) pairs using an XOR-based metric.
+However, it lacks a native mechanism for fine grained access control or user-driven authorization.
+UCAN, with its cryptographic token based authorization and delegation, can address this gap by allowing users to control who can access or modify data stored in the Kademlia network.
+This integration would create a decentralized system where users manage their own identities and permissions, and nodes enforce access based on UCAN tokens

 ## Why Public IPFS Falls Short for Privacy
 Public IPFS operates as a distributed network where nodes freely share and retrieve content.
 While this ensures redundancy and censorship resistance, it lacks built-in privacy controls.
 Some of the key limitations include: